Intelligent Ventilation solutions

 The Ventilation Cockpit user interface on all Hamilton Medical ventilators is operated in the same way – independent of the device and its use in the ICU, in the MR suite, or during transport.
 Complex data is integrated into intuitive visualizations.

-Hamilton Medical's intelligent ventilation modes Adaptive Support Ventilation (ASV) and INTELLiVENT-ASV adapt ventilation breath by breath, 24 hours a day, from intubation to extubation, and for active and passive patients.
-They automatically employ lung-protective strategies to minimize complications such as AutoPEEP and volutrauma/barotrauma.
-Within the rules of this lung-protective strategy, they encourage the patient to breathe spontaneously.
+Hamilton Medical's intelligent ventilation mode Adaptive Support Ventilation (ASV®) and adapts ventilation breath by breath, 24 hours a day, from intubation to extubation, and for active and passive patients.
+It automatically employs lung-protective strategies to minimize complications such as AutoPEEP and volutrauma/barotrauma.
+Within the rules of this lung-protective strategy, it encourages the patient to breathe spontaneously.

 ASV adjusts respiratory rate, tidal volume, and inspiratory time continuously depending on the patient’s lung mechanics and effort.